 Subsequent unequal crossovers between pairs of tandem array blocks either tandemly duplicate or delete an integral number of blocks.
-The number of duplicated or deleted blocks $\ell$ is simply equal to the number of unpaired blocks at either end of the tandem array (see Figure 2).
-Typically duplication events occur with $\ell=1$ but if a duplication with some $\ell>1$ blocks occurs, the next duplication or deletion event may have a better chance of involving exactly $\ell$ blocks again, giving rise to a higher order repeat structure.
+The number of duplicated or deleted blocks l is simply equal to the number of unpaired blocks at either end of the tandem array.
+Typically, duplication events occur with $\ell = 1$, but if a duplication with some $\ell > 1$ blocks occurs, the next duplication or deletion event may have a better chance of involving exactly l blocks again, giving rise to a higher order repeat structure.

-Although it is possible that some of the higher-order repeat segments in the alpha-satellite DNA appear as a result of unequal crossover events (see for example [11]), recent studies [1] suggest the possibility of an unknown mechanism, complementing unequal crossover in this task.
+Although it is possible that some of the higher order repeat segments in the alpha-satellite DNA appear as a result of unequal crossover events (see, for example, Mashkova et al. [1998]), recent studies (Alexandrov et al., 2001) suggest the possibility of an unknown mechanism, complementing unequal crossover in this task.
 More specifically, it is suggested that the higher order alpha-satellite DNA in certain chromosomes emerged elsewhere in the genome and was transposed into the already existing monomeric repeat sequence by an unknown mechanism, overtaking the function of the existing monomeric structure associated with the centromere.
 After the establishment of higher-order arrays, the monomeric arrays became inactive.

-1.2 Summary of Contributions
+1.2.
+Summary of contributions

-The main goal of our paper is to develop an algorithm to assess whether unequal crossover is solely responsible for the evolution of alpha-satellite DNA or was complemented by an unknown mechanism as suggested in [1].
-Our experimental approach, as per [14, 17], starts with the construction of the phylogenetic trees of the monomers which are extracted from sequenced clones from Human Genome Project (HGP) [8] databases that involve large tracts of alpha-satellite DNA.
-Because many of the monomers are extracted from unfinished draft sequences, we make no assumptions on the relative ordering of the monomers on the respective clone.
-Therefore we only associate with each monomer the accession number of the clone it is extracted from.
-Thus the phylogenetic trees we build involve tandem arrays which have large gaps, whose repeat units are unordered.
-This limits the applicability of available methods such as [14, 17] in our studies.
+The main goal of our paper is to develop an algorithm to assess whether unequal crossover is solely responsible for the evolution of alpha-satellite DNA or was complemented by an unknown mechanism as suggested by Alexandrov et al. (2001).
+As a first step of our experimental approach, we construct the phylogenetic trees of the monomers which are extracted from sequenced clones from Human Genome Project (HGP) (International Human Genome Sequencing Consortium, 2001) databases that involve large tracts of alpha-satellite DNA (as per Tang et al. [2002] and Zhang et al. [2002]).
+Because many of the monomers are extracted from unfinished draft sequences, we make no assumptions on the relative ordering of the monomers on their respective clone.
+Therefore, we associate with each monomer only the accession number of the clone it is extracted from.
+Thus, the phylogenetic trees we build involve tandem arrays which have large gaps whose repeat units are unordered.
+This limits the applicability of available methods such as those of Tang et al. (2002) and Zhang et al. (2002) in our studies and necessitates the development of a new approach for interpreting the phylogenetic trees obtained.